sbslee/fuc/docs/cli.rst

      vcf_files      VCF files

    optional arguments:
-     -h, --help     show this help message and exit --how TEXT     type of merge as defined in `pandas.DataFrame.merge` (default: 'inner')
+     -h, --help     Show this help message and exit.
-     --format TEXT  FORMAT subfields to be retained (e.g. 'GT:AD:DP') (default:
-                    'GT')
-     --sort         use this flag to turn off sorting of records (default: True) --collapse     use this flag to collapse duplicate records (default: False)
+     --how TEXT     type of merge as defined in `pandas.DataFrame.merge` (default: 'inner') --format TEXT  FORMAT subfields to be retained (e.g. 'GT:AD:DP') (default: 'GT') --sort         use this flag to turn off sorting of records (default: True) --collapse     use this flag to collapse duplicate records (default: False)